 Lees Valley mānuka swamp project gets funding

-At its last meeting before the March 25 lockdown, the Waimakariri Water Zone Committee allocated $25,000 of Immediate Steps biodiversity funds to support protection of a red tussock swamp wetland at Okuku Downs in the Lees Valley hill country.
+At its last meeting before the March 25 lockdown, the Waimakariri Water Zone Committee recommended $25,000 of Immediate Steps biodiversity funds be allocated to support the protection of a red tussock swamp wetland at Okuku Downs in the Lees Valley hill country.

 Zone committee chair Michael Blackwell said the project, in association with the landowner, rated well in terms of protecting a wetland with high ecological values - a priority for the zone committee.